Kofiani/lendsqr-fe-test/README.md

 This project is my submission for the frontend engineer test required for my application for the of a frontend engineer at Lendqr.

 The tech stack of this project is React & Typescript and SCSS.
 No extra dependencies was used in the development process.

-## Higlights of my implementation strategy:
+## Higlights of My Implementation Strategy:

-- created 2 pages: Login and Dashboard.
+- Created 2 pages: Login and Dashboard.
-- implemented useState hook to toggle views : Users list and Single User details.
+- Implemented useState hook to toggle views : Users list and Single User details.
-- created icon component : easy to import and use custom icons.
+- Created icon component : easy to import and use custom icons.
-- implemented a screen width notice and view restriction for better user experience: project is not fully optimized for smaller screens, due to submission deadline.
+- Implemented a screen width notice and view restriction for better user experience: project is not fully optimized for smaller screens, due to submission deadline.

 ## Still in development: